 With over 20 years’ experience at major international FMCG companies including PepsiCo, Kimberley Clark, Watties and Goodman Fielder, Alison brings a broad range of skills to the Board, including an extensive marketing

 career and the execution of a number of significant business transformation projects in privately owned and publicly-listed organisations.

 Alison was also Chairperson of the Breast Cancer Research Trust for three years and was a director of the New Zealand Food and Grocery Council.

-Alison is also Deputy Chair of Kiwibank and a director of TVNZ but will be retiring from these boards towards the end of 2016.
+Alison is also former Deputy Chair of Kiwibank and a former director of TVNZ and NZX.
 Alison has an honours degree in Management Studies from Waikato University and a Masters of Applied Finance from Macquarie University.